CestinaLover/WD-SEATWORK-3-JIGABOO-TX03/readme.md

 <!-- TODO: To be changed -->

-This is my Seatwork 3 for my web design class, hope you like it!
+This is the overview for my shizzle dibbles

 ## Website Instructions: